-One of the new challenges for the 2009 Robocup 3D Simulation teams are the restrictions placed on the vision sensor.
-The last two years the simulated robots were equipped with perfect 360-degrees omni vision cameras, making the environment fully accessible.
+One of the new challenges introduced in 2009 for the Robocup 3D Simulation teams are the restrictions placed on the vision sensor.
+The previous two years the simulated robots were equipped with perfect 360-degrees omni vision cameras, making the environment fully accessible.
 From this year, however, a restricted vision sensor is introduced, similar to that used in the spheres version of the simulator until 2006.
 This sensor has a range of 120 degrees on both the horizontal as the vertical axis and supplies noisy data about the objects within its field of sight.
 The next sections describe ways we use and directions of research to handle this new challenge.